Copyright © 2020 EarthSoft, Inc • Modified: 24 Feb 2020

 •Title – The name of the widget is displayed by default.
 Edit the title of the widget by typing directly into the title text box in the header.
 The title of the widget will be displayed on the dashboard.

 •Color – The default widget color is white.
 Change the background color of the widget header by selecting the Widget Themeicon and then choosing one of the colors from the drop-down menu.
 Available colors are red, green, blue, purple, black, and white.

 •Widget Object Editor – To set various appearance properties of the widget, select the Editor icon in the middle of the widget header to open the Widget Object Editor.
-After setting or adding properties, click the Save button to save the changes.
+After setting or adding properties, click the OK button to save the changes.
 Click outside of the Widget Object Editor to close the editor without saving changes.